aulorbe/Life-Expectancy-In-The-US/README.md

 ![screen shot 2019-02-11 at 10 55 37 am](https://user-images.githubusercontent.com/39356742/52575100-9f9de380-2deb-11e9-9849-0e9da1c09d0f.png)

-From our Statsmodels’ OLS we got an r-squared value of approximately 80%, which is the percent variance explained by our model.
+From our Statsmodels’ OLS we got an R-squared value of approximately 80%, which is the percent variance explained by our model.

 We observed that our data was slightly negatively skewed at -0.285 and leptokurtic at 5.619, the latter meaning that we had some outlier data points, or occasional values exceeding (in terms of standard deviations from the mean) what was predicted by the normal distribution.
 None of these were extreme enough for us to further tweak our algorithm at this point.